A Decentralised Digital Token Architecture for Public Transport: Conclusions

 \section{Conclusions}

-To best address the question: ``Given a specific use case, how does a privacy-enhancing IDMS compare to the existing solution with respect to its design requirements?'' it is decomposed into the following sub-questions:
+This chapter explores how, given a specific use case, a privacy-enhancing, decentralised token system compares to the TfL payment systems in public transport with respect to its design requirements.
+Furthermore, we limit the scope of the work to the following three main research questions: